 Ring in spring with the newest addition to our Instant Pot Pressure Cooker recipe series.
-This counter top appliance is popular among our Whole30 community, and Whole30 compliant Instant Pot recipes are one of our most-requested resources on social media.
-Sarah Steffens, our in-house recipe creative, is sharing her favorite recipes for nourishing, delicious Instant Pot dishes—Whole30 compliant, of course!
+This counter top appliance is popular among our Whole30 community, and Whole30 compatible Instant Pot recipes are one of our most-requested resources on social media.
+Sarah Steffens, our in-house recipe creative, is sharing her favorite recipes for nourishing, delicious Instant Pot dishes—Whole30 compatible, of course!

 Our Whole30’ers in the Northern Hemisphere are gradually making the shift from winter boots and snowfalls to raincoats and blooming gardens.
 But while temperatures are rising, evenings are often still brisk, the perfect opportunity to enjoy a few last comforting soup recipes before we start grilling all of the things, all of the time.